lirm/aeron-go/archive/README.md

  * Decided not to do locking in sync api, could subsequently add locks, or just async with locks.
    It may be that the control marshaller should be parameterized for this.
- * Java and C++ poll the counters to determine when a recording has actually started but the counters are not availabe in go.
+ * Java and C++ poll the counters to determine when a recording has actually started but the counters are not available in go.
 As a result we use delays and 'hope' which isn't ideal.
  * It would be nice to silence the OnAvailableCounter noise
  * Within aeron-go there are cases of Log.Fatalf(), see for example trying to add a publication on a "bogus" channel.